-4.6 Comparison of LGBM and GBRFF2 on toy datasets
+4.6 Comparison of LGBM and GBRFF2 on Toy Datasets

-In this last experiment, we focus on LGBM and GBRFF2 which have been shown to be the two best performing methods.
-We consider three synthetics 2D datasets with non-linearly separable classes.
+In this last experiment, we focus on LGBM and GBRFF2 which have been shown to be the two best performing methods in terms of accuracy and execution time.
+Even if BMKR is among the three best methods in terms of accuracy, we do not consider it for this experiment due to its poor execution time.
+Learning a classifier based on non-linear kernels through GBRFF2 has the advantage of being able to capture non-linear decision surfaces, whereas LGBM is not well suited for this because it uses trees as base learner.
+To illustrate this advantage, we consider three synthetics 2D datasets with non-linearly separable classes.
 The first one, called "swiss", represents two spirals of two classes side by side.
 The second one, namely "circles", consists of four circles with the same center and an increasing radius by alternating the class of each circle.
 The third dataset, called "board", consists of a four by four checkerboard with alternating classes in each cell.
-Note that both LGBM and GBRFF2 are run for 1000 iterations allowing them to converge.
+Here, both LGBM and GBRFF2 are run for 1000 iterations to ensure their convergence and parameters are tuned by CV as previously.

-Figure 5 gives evidence that GBRFF2 is able to achieve better results than LGBM using only a small number of training examples, i.e., 500 or less.
+Figure 5 gives evidence that GBRFF2 is able to achieve better results than LGBM using only a small amount of training examples, i.e., 500 or less.
 The performances are asymptotically similar for both methods on the board and circle datasets with a faster rate of convergence for GBRFF2.
 Furthermore, if we look at the decision boundaries and their associated performances at train and test time, we can see that LGBM is prone to overfit the training data compared to our approach, showing a drastic drop in performance between learning and testing.
 The learned decision boundaries are also smoother with GBRRF2 than with LGBM.
-These experiments show the advantage of having a non linear weak learner in a gradient boosting approach.
+These experiments show the advantage of having a non-linear weak learner in a gradient boosting approach.